 David finally makes it to an elevator going up to his office on the ninety-third floor, watching others get off on the way up.
 He was sweating and hyperventilating by the time his floor approached.
 When he arrived, his colleagues urged him out of the elevator, but his head was spinning and he fled back into it before it started down.

-He sat down in the corner of the elevator and other riders were a bit freaked out to see him there.
-When he finally got to the ground floor, he felt better because he’d had the guts to leave and the pressure was off.
-He thought about what the important people in his life might think, and then he became afraid his boss might send security after him.
+When he sat down in the corner of the elevator, other riders were a bit freaked out.
+He felt better when he finally got to the ground floor.
+He’d had the guts to leave and the pressure was off.
+But what would the important people in his life think?
+Would his boss send security after him?
 He decided to flee the building as quickly as he could, though he had no idea where to go.

-He finally ducks into a bar he sees and begins to drink to get drunk (though he has never done so before.)
+When he sees a bar he ducks into it.
+He begins to drink to get drunk (though he has never done so before.)
 When his secretary calls to ask where he is, he brushes her off.
 When his wife calls to say the office had called twice trying to find him, he doesn’t answer.
 He spends most of the day in the bar with Abner the bartender.

 Before the author introduced us to David, he first introduced us to the shady “boutique” law firm of Finley and Figg and the two partners, Oscar Finley and Wally Figg.
-Their specialty was personal injury cases, and they never let ethics get in the way when they were trying to recruit or sign up clients.
+Their specialty is personal injury cases.
+They never let ethics get in the way when they try to recruit or sign up clients.

 Back to David, who at almost five o’clock is passed out at the bar.
 Abner wakes him up, tells him it’s time to leave and go home, and puts him in a cab.
 But David doesn’t want to go home and face his wife.
-He sees an ad on the side of a bus for Finley and Figg and tells the cab driver that’s where he wants to go.
+When he sees an ad on the side of a bus for Finley and Figg he tells the cab driver to take him there.

-Shortly after that a disheveled David Zinc walks into the office of Finley and Figg and says he loves the place and want to work there.
+Shortly after that a disheveled David Zinc walks into the office of Finley and Figg.
+He says he loves the place and want to work there.
 When asked why he left his corporate job he says, “let’s just say I hate the work, hate the people I work with, and hate the clients.”

-Rochelle comments he should fit right in at Finley and Figg, and over Oscar’s objections, they let him stay to see how things will work out.
-Around eight Wally calls Helen Zinc to come get David, and Helen proves to be fairly understanding — at least enough to wait until he sobers up before they really talk.
+Rochelle opines he should fit right in at Finley and Figg.
+Over Oscar’s objections, they let him stay to see how things will work out.
+Around eight Wally calls Helen Zinc to come get David.
+She proves to be fairly understanding — at least enough to wait until he sobers up before they really talk.

 David joined the firm just before Finley and Figg were on the verge of what Figg considered their ticket to wealth — a class action suit against a large pharmaceutical company.
-David becomes the ethical voice of reason in the firm who gets stuck with the dirty work and gets paid little for it.
-It is watching these unlikely characters interact so that each meets his own goals that makes this book so much fun to read.
+David becomes the ethical voice of reason in the firm.
+He gets stuck with the dirty work and gets paid little for it.
+Watching these unlikely characters interact as each meets his own goals makes this book fun to read.

 I won’t tell you any more.
-I found the ending very satisfying and consistent with what we might expect of the characters as Grisham portrayed them, and you, too, will know them well before you are far into the book.
+I found the ending very satisfying and consistent with what we might expect of the characters as Grisham portrayed them.
+You will get to know them well before you are very far into the book.

-David is called upon to use all his education and experience his new position, and his character and the genuine concern he has for his clients give the book heart.
+David discovers he needs to use all his education and experience his new position.
+His character and the genuine concern he has for his clients give the book heart.
 As he saves himself, his presence is a catalyst in saving Figg, Finley, and Rochelle.
 As in most of Grisham’s books, we see plenty of courtroom drama, and a bit of humor.
 I highly recommend the book.